 FINALLY sold after seven years of the owner trying to sell her himself he finally accomplished it.
 This after he turned down cash offers of $180k-$190k EIGHT years ago, because he didn’t want to pay a 10% commission.
 Did he save a dime?
 His asking price at time of this sale was $166k.
-Holding expenses alone since turning down an offer of more than what he paid in 2008?
-Easily a $100k
+His expenses since turning down an offer $190k six years earlier ?
+Easily $200k.

 I sold this yacht to her current owner in 2008 for $180k.
 At that time she was the nicest 4788 in South Florida under $200k..
 The owner ran her home to Nova Scotia on her bottom paid his Canadian duties and taxes.
-Over the years, he totally gutted the boat and UPGRADED (bolted on new rub rails, new teak and holly flooring, new electronics, new bow thruster, and “new, new, new, and new”) and repaired item after item, (because the vessel was built in 1998).
+Over the years, he totally gutted (whole interior removed) the boat and UPGRADED (bolted on new rub rails, new teak and holly flooring, new electronics, new bow thruster, and “new, new, new, and new”) and repaired item after item, because the vessel was built in 1998.

 She now has a bow thruster, a complete new rub rail, (because there’s no more availability of the original aluminum extrusions used on the pre-1999 models) by dismantling the complete interior and thru-bolting the new rub rail.
 LET ME REPEAT that: “taking apart the complete interior and thru-bolting” This is the way they were built new, except the factory had a tendency to miss bolt holes, and not fully seal the joint.
 I’ve never seen an aftermarket rub rail that wasn’t just screwed in.
 The problem is that the screws sometimes don’t go into the hull, but push the hull away from the deck joint, whick makes a gap.